sfdezlop/erp-front-isdi-coders-final-project/pending.md

   - `groupByField`
     The method responds always with data, even if it's not supplied by the mongoose method without error.
 The defensive result has always the same structure (`{results: [{ set: '' }]}`), which is a partial of the result structure when there are results, to properly manage the response at the frontend.

+This strategy allows to work with a nearly 'global' endpoint ('/collections') to manage almost all the needed services (other specific services as users management and obtaining analytics should maintain their endpoints).
-The router distribute traffic for each method using as path the same name as the method:
+The `router` for endpoint '/collections' distribute traffic for each method using as `path` the same naming used for the repo methods:

 - `collectionsRouter.get('/readrecords/:id', logged, controller.readRecords.bind(controller))`
 - `collectionsRouter.get('/readrecordfieldvalue/:id', logged, controller.readRecordFieldValue.bind(controller))`
 - `collectionsRouter.get('/groupby/:id', logged, controller.groupBy.bind(controller))`
 - `collectionsRouter.get('/groupbyset/:id', logged, controller.groupBySet.bind(controller))`

-### Migration to GET Methods
+### Migration to GET methods

-(W02): All requests to the backend in the new parametric architecture has been refactored from the former post methods (like those used by older filter components) to new get methods, standardizing the query send and using the decodeURI and decodeURI options or urls to avoid conflicts.
+All requests to the backend in the new parametric architecture has been refactored from the former POST http methods approach (like those used by older filter UI components) to a new GET methods, standardizing the query send and using the decodeURI and decodeURI options or urls to avoid conflicts.
 A sample of uri requests for each service are:

 - `readRecords`: /collections/readrecords/&collection=productmovements&filterfield=type&filtervalue=Compra&searchfield=productSku&searchvalue=2640&searchtype=Begins%20with&queryset=1&queryrecordsperset=4&orderfield=id&ordertype=asc&controlnfo=
 - `readRecordFieldValue`: /collections/readrecordfieldvalue/&collection=products&searchfield=\_id&searchvalue=641900273cdabdb1c8fd1861&outputfieldname=sku&controlinfo=
 - `groupBy`: /collections/groupby/&collection=products&firstgroupbyfield=brand&secondgroupbyfield=brand&searchfield=brand&searchvalue=&searchtype=Contains&aggregatesumfield=addedFieldForCountingDocuments&controlnfo=
 - `groupBySet`: /collections/groupbyset/&collection=appcollectionfields&groupbyfield=collectionName

-Please note that all the requests from the front end use at the end of the query a parameter `controlInfo` that can be used to identify e.g. the line of code where the method has been called for better debugging.
+Please note that all the requests from the frontend use at the end of the query a parameter `controlInfo` that can be used to identify e.g. the line of code where the method has been called for better debugging.

+PENDING:

+- This migration to GET methods will facilitate the persistance of pages after forced updates by user, implementing a TBD process to login with token and redirect the url to the page with data.
+- To a better debugging, explore the possibility of identify automatically the file and code line of execution to add it as argument, instead of the actual strategy of hardcoding.

+## Log

+Thanks to a customized usage of `tokens` and `stream` options of `morgan` library, the stream of requests received by the backend is saved in a `dist/access.log` (which is deleted in each initialization of the server) with info about:

+- Date of the request
+- Authorization token used in the request headers
+- Host
+- http Method
+- url
+- Status code of the respond
+- Length of responds
+- Time between request and respond (in ms)

+Each request is saved in the log file separating the `morgan tokens` with the defined const `stringSeparator` '_-_' to facilitate its future export to a database.
+E.g.: '2023-05-12T20:24:12.081Z*-\_Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjY0MTYzMDk3M2QzM2QyNzk1N2VkZDdiMSIsImVtYWlsIjoic2ZkZXpsb3BAZ21haWwuY29tIiwiaWF0IjoxNjgzOTIyOTU0LCJleHAiOjE2ODQwMDkzNTR9.rG9thAI8DVJgITDvLIRjr9-ahXR3uEMwLE2Pn6BGm3U*-_localhost:4500_-_GET_-_/collections/readrecords/&collection=users&filterfield=role&filtervalue=user&searchfield=firstName&searchvalue=&searchtype=Contains&queryset=1&queryrecordsperset=4&orderfield=lastLogging&ordertype=desc&controlinfo=componentFile_query.collection.tsx_line_306_-_200_-_144_-\_25.417'

+To assure a coordinated work between backend and frontend, const `stringSeparator` must have the strict equal initialization in both apps (e.g. '_-_'). const `stringSeparator` are defined at /src/config.ts files of the backend and frontend.
+Please note that if your are going to use data in your data base with high probability of containing this string, change it to another one more complex to avoid malfunction on it.

+PENDING:

+- Transform the authorization token used in the request `headers` in the email of the user (through the decoding of token to obtain the payload) before its is registered in the log file.
+- Explore `morgan` tokens to try to save also data about response errors, as `debug` library supplies.
+- Export the log file to the database in order to save info even if the server reinitialized in order to obtain statistic data of usage of the server by user (e.g. for billing purposes).

 ## Login